 How will the school prepare and support my child when joining the school and transferring to a new school?

-We encourage all new children to visit the school prior to starting.
-For children with SEND we would encourage further visits to assist with the acclimatisation of the new surroundings.
-We would also aim to visit them in their current school.
+- We encourage all new children to visit the school prior to starting.
+For children with SEND we would encourage further visits to assist with acclimatisation to their new surroundings.
+We would also aim to visit them in their current school or setting.

-- Prior to your child joining Keinton Mandeville Primary School, the Head teacher and the SENCo may choose to meet with you to discuss your child’s needs and any concerns you may have.
+- Prior to your child joining Keinton Mandeville Primary School, the Head teacher and the SENDCo may choose to meet with you to discuss your child’s needs and any concerns you may have.

 - We liaise closely with Staff when receiving and transferring children to different schools ensuring all relevant paperwork is passed on and all needs are discussed and understood.